Bound for Glory (2007)

 The 2007 Bound for Glory was a professional wrestling pay-per-view (PPV) event produced by Total Nonstop Action Wrestling (TNA), which took place on October 14, 2007, at the Arena at Gwinnett Center in the Atlanta suburb of Duluth, Georgia.
 It was the third event under the Bound for Glory chronology.
 Nine professional wrestling matches were featured on the event's card.

 Production

 Storylines

 Bound for Glory 2007 featured ten professional wrestling matches that involved different wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers were portrayed as either heels or face in the scripted events that build tension and culminate into a wrestling match or series of matches.

 At the event TNA Wrestling will crown its first ever TNA Women's Knockout Champion in a Gauntlet for the Gold match, separate from the company's previous women's title the Miss TNA Crown Championship the Knockouts title is a 100% wrestling women's championship this time, instead of a tiara that is competed for in different ways every once in a while.
 Guaranteeing that the TNA Knockouts have an official permanent Knockouts division.

+In the build for the main event, Karen Angle accused Sting of slapping her during the TNA World Tag Team Championship match at No Surrender.
+Kurt Angle believes the accusation and unexpectedly attends Sting's eldest son Garrett Borden's football game in Azusa,California, broadcasting from the sidelines live via satellite throughout the show into the Impact Zone to taunt Sting.
+After the game, Kurt chased Garrett to his car, leading to a physical altercation in the parking lot before the camera cuts away while is Kurt choking Garrett.
+This was Garrett Borden's one and only appearance on TNA television.